CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 #### SYS.3.1.M7 Regulated handover and return of a laptop [user]

 Depending on the purpose, laptops are only used by a single employee.
 B. as a workstation, which is also used for mobile.
 But they can also be used alternately by different employees, for.
 For presentations.
-Depending on the type of application, different security requirements arise.
+Depending on the type of application, various safety requirements arise.
 Therefore, the purpose and type of use should be carefully planned.

 If the laptop is a workstation, it is typically used alternately mobile and stationary.
 It is possible to access different networks.
 For this purpose, the laptops must be secured in such a way that on the one hand the mobile application can not compromise, manipulate or lose important data of the laptop.
-On the other hand, laptops should not introduce any threats to the internal networks.
+On the other hand, laptops should not introduce any threats into the internal networks.

 When laptops are used in turn by different people, a controlled transfer is extremely important.
 For this to work, a laptop pool should be set up (see SYS.3.1.A17 * Collective Storage of Portable IT Systems *).